Manta-Network/Manta/.github/ISSUE_TEMPLATE/calamari_xcm_onboarding.md

 ---
 name: Calamari XCM testing and onboarding checklist.
-about: Perform tests in order to open HRMP channel with Calamari on Kusama!
+about: Perform cross chain transfer tests in order to open HRMP channel with Calamari!

 ---

-# Calamari XCM Onboarding And Testing Checklist
+# Calamari XCM Testing And Onboarding Checklist

-## Onboarding Process Overview:
+## Process Overview:

 - [ ] Test XCM between Calamari and your runtime locally with polkadot-launch.